-Who are Disengaged Employees?
+Who are Disengaged Employee Engagement With Team Activities?

 Employees that are disengaged have no genuine attachment to their jobs and prefer to do the bare minimum.
 A sudden 9-to-5 time clock mindset, an unwillingness to participate in social events outside of the job, or a tendency to foxhole oneself away from peers are all examples of disengagement.
 It’s most noticeable when someone who usually is outgoing and passionate fades into the background and has nothing meaningful to contribute.
 They may dislike their job, complain to co-workers, and bring down office spirit.

 Why is employee engagement important?